liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 ### Nested relationships are no longer walked by default

+In version 0.8 when you declared a relationship in your serializer it was rendered by default, including relationships of this relationship.
+As an example, if you had a user serializer than declared many posts, and posts serializer that declared many comments, serializing a user gave your all their posts, and all comments for these posts.

 I was really scared when I read about this breaking change.
-We definitely have a lot of places where we include nested records and we heavily rely on the previous behaviour.
-Fortunately I quickly find a [configuration option to specify that globally](https://github.com/rails-api/active_model_serializers/blob/v0.10.6/docs/general/configuration_options.md#default_includes).
+We definitely have a lot of places where we include nested records and we rely heavily on the previous behaviour.
+Fortunately I quickly found a [configuration option to specify that globally](https://github.com/rails-api/active_model_serializers/blob/v0.10.6/docs/general/configuration_options.md#default_includes).

 ```ruby